joaohenggeler/web-cache-exporter/README.md

 ## Group Files

 Group files are simple text files that tell the application how to label each cached file.
-Each file may be labelled based on its format or on its original URL.
+Each file may be labelled based on its format or on its original domain.
 Below are two examples, one file group for Flash movies and one URL group for the Cartoon Network website:

 ```
 BEGIN_FILE_GROUP Flash